-From 1,500 to one: Texas considers flat sales tax rate for remote sellers
+From 1,500 to one: Texas has a flat sales tax rate for remote sellers

 Update 5.21.2019: Governor Abbott has signed HB 2153, which allows remote sellers to elect to collect the "single local use tax rate" determined by the Texas Comptroller rather than more than 1,500 different local use tax rates.
 For the period October 1, 2019 through December 31, 2019, the single combined rate will be 8 percent (6.25 percent state rate plus the single local rate of 1.75 percent)